 "Free the child's potential, and you will transform them into the world."

-At Children's Manor, we've been opening the doors to a world of knowledge since 1993.
-See all Children's Manor has to offer by scheduling a visit with us today.
-With eight locations in four counties throughout Maryland, our schools are conveniently located for your family no matter where you work or live.
+At Children's Manor, we've been opening doors to a world of knowledge since 1993.
+With nine locations in four counties throughout Maryland, our schools are conveniently located for your family no matter where you work or live.

 We look forward to meeting you and your child at our next Open House.
 At our Open House, you will feel welcome as soon as you enter our school.
 You will be given a tour of our classrooms and learn about our robust and empowering curriculum and programs.